-The Florida House Experience also offers several educational classes for outpatient/residential patients.
-These classes inform them on the inter-relational dynamics of a healthy family and what they can do to rethink beliefs detrimental to moving forward with healing their family.
+FHE Health also offers several educational classes for outpatient/residential patients.
+These classes address the inter-relational dynamics of a healthy family and what families can do to change beliefs that may be obstacles to healing.

-If you are the parent or grandparent of an addict, our Family Dynamics Class is essential for helping you get through the pain, confusion and sense of hopelessness you may feel about failed past attempts getting help for your child or grandchild.
-Family Dynamics Class provides the support, encouragement and education you need to be there for your child/grandchild when they need you the most without resorting to enabling behaviors or anger.
+If you are the parent or grandparent of an addict, our Family Dynamics Class is essential for helping you get through the pain, confusion, and sense of hopelessness you may feel about failed past attempts to get help for your child or grandchild.
+The Family Dynamics Class provides the support, encouragement, and education you need to be there for your child/grandchild when they need you the most, without resorting to enabling behaviors or anger.

-Brothers and sisters of addicts will also benefit from participating in our Family Dynamics Class.
-When the disease of addiction impacts a family, siblings often feel the trust and deep love between siblings is irrevocably broken.
-We can help restore that trust and love by teaching siblings why addiction is a disease and not a behavior problem, what to expect from a recovering addict and how they can help their family member recover from their addiction.
+Brothers and sisters of addicts have also benefited from participating in our Family Dynamics Class.
+When the disease of addiction impacts a family, siblings often feel as if the trust and deep love they felt for their brother or sister is irrevocably broken.
+We can help restore that trust and love by teaching siblings why addiction is a disease and not a behavior problem, what to expect from a recovering addict, and how to help a sibling recover from their addiction.